Are Boston Terriers Hyperactive or High-Energy?

 According to the American Kennel Club, here are five high energy dog breeds.

-1. Australian Shepherd
+1. Australian ShepherdOpens in a new tab.

-1. Labrador Retriever
+1. Labrador RetrieverOpens in a new tab.

-1. Golden Retriever
+1. Golden RetrieverOpens in a new tab.

-1. Weimaraner
+1. WeimaranerOpens in a new tab.

-1. Pointer
+1. PointerOpens in a new tab.

 Are Boston Terriers high-energy?